iliaskessaris/Link-list/ReadMe.txt

 The basic files to check are main.cpp, List.cpp and List.h.
 The ListFile.txt
 that has the data of the list must not have empty lines past its last data.

-Developed in VS not only by me but from her also.
+Developed in VS not only by me but by her also.